Populous Partners with eSports Experts to Present at SXSW 2017

 Populous is taking its design expertise to Austin, Texas, this March to speak at the 2017 South by Southwest (SXSW) annual festival.

-Brian Mirakian, principal and director of Populous Activate, in partnership with Wim Stocks, executive vice president of virgin gaming, and Stan Press, former professional eSports player and managing director of digital and gaming for Magid Associates, will examine eSports’ live event potential as it continues to grow in popularity.
+Brian Mirakian, principal and director of brand activation, in partnership with Wim Stocks, executive vice president of virgin gaming, and Stan Press, former professional eSports player and managing director of digital and gaming for Magid Associates, will examine eSports’ live event potential as it continues to grow in popularity.

 Titled Back to the Future: Why eSports Needs a Colosseum, the panel is scheduled for Sunday, March 12, 2017 at 3 p.m.
 ET and is part of the SXSW Sports track.
 Featuring Bonnie Bernstein, renowned broadcast journalist and vice president of content and on-air host of Campus Insiders, as the moderator, the panel will investigate the business and operations side of the eSports arena, outline the ideal fan and player experiences and explore the potential for eSports arenas.